Lifecycle Hooks

 This includes:

-: Django request during which the GraphQL request is being executed.
+request: Django request during which the GraphQL operation is being executed.

 Examples